Lamborghini Miura: Awards

-The prototype version of the Miura won the prestigious Gran Turismo Trophy at the 2008 Pebble Beach Concours d'Elegance, and has been re-created for use in the Gran Turismo 5 video game.
+The prototype version of the Miura won the prestigious Gran Turismo Trophy at the 2008 Pebble Beach Concours d'Elegance, and has been re-created for use in the Gran Turismo 5 sim racing video game.

 P400S

 The P400S Miura, also known as the Miura S, made its introduction at the Turin Motor Show in November 1968, where the original chassis had been introduced three years earlier.
 It was slightly revised from the P400, with the addition of power windows, bright chrome trim around external windows and headlights, new overhead inline console with new rocker switches, engine intake manifolds made 2 mm larger, different camshaft profiles, and notched trunk end panels (allowing for slightly more luggage space).
-Engine changes were reportedly good for an additional 20 PS.
+The engine changes were reportedly good for an additional 20 PS.
 The P400S had 215/70VR15 Pirelli Cinturato CN12 tyres on the front and 225/70VR15 CN12 tyres on the rear.

 Other revisions were limited to creature comforts, such as a locking glovebox lid, a reversed position of the cigarette lighter and windshield wiper switch, and single release handles for front and rear body sections.
 Other interior improvements included the addition of power windows and optional air conditioning, available for US$800.
 About 338 P400S Miura were produced between December 1968 and March 1971.
 One S #4407 was owned by Frank Sinatra.
-Miles Davis also owned one, which he crashed in October 1972 under the influence of cocaine, breaking both ankles.
-Eddie Van Halen owned one and can be heard revving it up during the bridge in the song Panama.
+Miles Davis also owned a Miura; in October 1972, he crashed it while attempting to turn off of the West Side Highway at 60 mph while under the influence of cocaine, breaking both of his ankles and totaling the car.
+Eddie Van Halen can be heard revving the engine of his Miura on the Van Halen song "Panama".